rnoll5/.github.io/index.md

 ## Currently

 I'm a student at SoftStack Factory, due to finish around January 2017.
-During my career experience and education, I've taken up an interest in mobile technologies and creative problem solving.
+During my career experience and education, I've taken up an interest in mobile technologies, information systems, and creative problem solving.

 ## Education